ethz-coss/CoCi-Software-Demonstrator/README.md

 The [COSS server](https://serverinfo.inn.ac/) runs an Apache server to host all it's websites.
 Hence, we create an apache configuration for our app, and proxy API requests to the gunicorn instance
 // TO-DO add step by step details of deploying to production (certificates, exact configuration files)

-## Live
+## Live instance
-The app is currently deployed and can be viewed at https://demonstrator.inn.ac/
+The app is currently live at https://demonstrator.inn.ac/